-Don’t wait until spring to treat weeds.
+Don’t wait until spring to treat weeds in Georgia.
 Fall is a great time to attack!

 Give a weed an inch and it will take a yard.
 This adage holds true for many people battling weeds in the lawn.
 Spring weeds are opportunistic and take advantage of thin, stressed areas.
 Ridding the lawn of an abundance of weeds is possible.
 It’s all in the timing.